Are you looking for the best Trademark Attorney Los Angeles?

 How Do You Trademark a Slogan?

-In order to trademark your slogan, it must be connected to your brand.
+To trademark your slogan, it must be connected to your brand.
 If your brand and slogan are not connected in some way – you cannot trademark it.

 If you aren’t sure whether or not your slogan can be trademarked, an intellectual property lawyer – such as myself – could lend you some assistance.
 Technically, there are just a few steps to getting your slogan trademarked.